-Our 3Flex by Micromeritics measures nitrogen adsorption isotherms.
-It basically represents the number of nitrogen molecules that are adsorbed on a solid with respect to the system's pressure, ranging from microbars to the atmospheric pressure.
+- In physisorption mode, an adsorption isotherm is measured: it represents the number of molecules that are adsorbed on a solid with respect to the system's pressure.
 The type and range of porosity can be directly read from the shape of the adsorption isotherm.
-Various models use the adsorption isotherm to determine:

 - Chemisorption is mainly used to quantify the amount of surface-active sites, which are available to catalyse chemical reactions.
 With temperature programmed methods in reduction, oxidation or desorption modes, the reduction readiness, etc. can be determined and activation energies can be calculated.

 Contact Dr Rémi Castaing for training and any enquiries.

 Visit our surface area and porosity library if you are interested in pore size distributions and BET surface area.